andyvand/sy201/README.md

 - Extra Activities<p>

+	Take time this weekend to complete three things:

+	1. Write and test your `getInt(prompt,lower,upper)` function for `pa05`.
+	2. Read *Liang* 10.1 and 10.2 in preparation for Tuesday's Lab.
-	I recommend you work on the lesson in `~/repo201/classwork/cw25` as well as the puzzle I sent via e-mail.<p>
+	3. Work on the Star Wars puzzle I sent via e-mail.<p>

 <hr>